“Feminism taught me the difference

 When conflict is left unhandled, it grows.
 You lose trust, you lose strength as a group or collective, and the social bonds that we rely on as a movement are weakened when they could be made stronger.
 What we are doing when we engage in working things out is learning how we can have each other’s backs even when it is hard.
 We are building the beautiful community, the community that can stay together and hold one another through all the vagaries and violence capitalism, racism, and the systems of violence throw at us.

-Stonewalling leaves us vulnerable to the divide and conquer strategies of the systems that pit us against one another in competition for seemingly limited safety.
+Stonewalling leaves us vulnerable to the divide and conquer strategies of the systems that pit us against one another.

 There are too many bigger struggles we face, too many reasons we need each other.
 We must resist individualist narratives that isolate, that teach us we have to fend for ourselves, that no one can be trusted.

 It doesn’t have to be this way.
 As Ursula K. Leguin writes, “Love doesn’t just sit there, like a stone.
 It has to be made, like bread; remade all the time, made new.”

 For those who have dedicated themselves to movement work, building up comfort with conflict, starting with viewing conflict as an opportunity rather than a problem, is a necessary skill set.
 The next time you face conflict, even if it is you who has caused harm, sit in a circle.
 Still your heart.
 Calm your body.
 And give it the time that it needs until safety emerges.
 It is often closer, much closer than you think – and this is the work we need to create a good world.

 This is part one of a two-part piece.
 For Part Two, on conflict styles, please click here.